google-research/google-research/flax_models/t5x/README.md

 more robust open-source release soon.
 Please do not rely on it if you need a stable codebase.
 We are currently not accepting Pull Requests.

+Note: this code is compatible only with version 0.7.1 of the 't5' package.

 ## JAX on Cloud TPU

 This code is not intended to work with the "JAX Cloud TPU Preview" that uses